ermlikeyeah/ermlikeyeah.github.io/_posts/2017-02-19-design-museum.markdown

 Better done than perfect.
 Erik Spiekermann [blogged about his work here](//spiekermann.com/en/new-posters/). [[View on Instagram](//www.instagram.com/p/BQsqNL1gsFu/)]

 ![](/assets/2017-02-19-eames.jpeg)
 “The Eames House, created specifically to meet the designers’ needs… was built with off-the shelf components.”
-Again, starting with the needs before finding an off-the-shelf solution – that meets those needs. [[View on Instagram](//www.instagram.com/p/BQsbSyrAfHY/)]
+Again, starting with the needs before finding an off-the-shelf solution.
+Off-the-shelf is cool, but it has to be meet needs. [[View on Instagram](//www.instagram.com/p/BQsbSyrAfHY/)]